cheoljoo/processMap/README.md

 - "Execution": "dlt-receive -a localhost",
     - it must have value
     - running item
+    - if Execution is '_', it means that Execution will be skipped. so draw From -> To without Execution
 - "To": "pipe-dlt-receive",
     - it must have  "From" or "To".
     - output from "Exection"